-The Forager’s Journey 2024 – A Seven Part Programme
+The Forager’s Journey 2025 – An Eight Part Programme

 Foraging Training Course UK

-Our Forager’s Journey programme is an immersive seven-part wild food adventure through seasons and habitats, based in beautiful locations around Hebden Bridge, West Yorkshire.
-The programme, now in its third year, is for those wishing to delve deeper into the fascinating world of wild food, medicine and plant lore.
+Our Forager’s Journey programme is an immersive eight-part wild food adventure through seasons and habitats, based in beautiful locations around Hebden Bridge, West Yorkshire.
+The programme, now in its fourth year, is for those wishing to delve deeper into the fascinating worlds of wild food and medicines, fire and bushcraft skills, natural crafts, and plant lore.

 Timings for each day 10.30am-5pm